Pangasinan (historical region): Culture

+Green Jade Yue Axes found in Pangasinan.
+Although carved as weapons, the expensive value of such items, meant that its use is more ceremonial and royal rather than martial.

 The locals wore apparel typical of other maritime Southeast Asian ethnic groups in addition to Japanese and Chinese silks.
 Even common people were clad in Chinese and Japanese cotton garments.
 They also blackened their teeth and were disgusted by the white teeth of foreigners, which were likened to that of animals.
 They used porcelain jars typical of Japanese and Chinese households.
 Japanese-style gunpowder weapons were also encountered in naval battles in the area.
 In exchange for these goods, traders from all over Asia would come to trade primarily for gold and slaves but also for deerskins, civets and other local products.
 Other than a notably more extensive trade network with Japan and China, they were culturally similar to other Luzon groups to the south, especially the Kapampangans and the neighboring Ilocanos.

 During the late 16th and 17th centuries, Spanish records often stated that the region of Pangasinan were war-like.
 They were often deemed rebellious, unconquered or "fond of blood" by conquistadors.
 Bishop Domingo de Salazar described them as "really the worst people–the fiercest and the cruelest in the land–an unconquered tribe whose fiestas were cutting off one another's heads".